Aetna considers palivizumab (Synagis) prophylaxis medically necessary for the following indications when criteria are met:

-Palivizumab (Synagis), a humanized monoclonal antibody, is administered by intramuscular injection in monthly doses of 15 mg/kg body weight.
+Synagis is available in single use vials containing either 50mg or 100mg of palivizumab.
+Palivizumab is administered by intramuscular injection in monthly doses of 15 mg/kg body weight.
 Palivizumab is administered once a month (i.e., every 30 days) during the respiratory syncytial virus (RSV) season.

 Results from clinical trials indicate that palivizumab trough serum concentrations greater than 30 days after the 5th dose will be well above the protective concentration for most infants.
 If the first dose is administered in November, 5 monthly doses of palivizumab will provide substantially more than 20 weeks of protective serum antibody concentrations for most of the RSV season, even with variation in season onset and end.

-The American Academy of Pediatrics (AAP, 2009) stated "[c]hildren who qualify for palivizumab prophylaxis for the entire RSV season (infants and children with CLD or congenital heart disease or preterm infants born before 32 weeks’ gestation) should receive palivizumab only during the 5 months following the onset of RSV season in their region (maximum of 5 doses), which should provide coverage during the peak of the season, when prophylaxis is most effective."
+The American Academy of Pediatrics stated children who qualify for palivizumab prophylaxis for the entire RSV season should receive palivizumab only during the 5 months following the onset of RSV season in their region (maximum of 5 doses), which should provide coverage during the peak of the season, when prophylaxis is most effective.
 The onset of the RSV season typically occurs in November.

 In a review, Meissner et al (2004) explained that strategies that focus administration of palivizumab during months when RSV infection is most likely to occur should protect the patient from RSV disease and avoid unnecessary waste.